intel/dffml/docs/index.rst

 include some sources, models, and operations as a part of the main package, ``dffml``, and other functionality in more specific packages.

+This is the documentation for the latest release, documentation for the master branch can be found `here <master/index.html>`_.

 .. toctree::
     :glob:
     :maxdepth: 2